AbcAeffchen/SepaUtilities/README.md

 else a string with problematic fields.

 ###Date functions###
-- `getDate($date, $inputFormat)`: Returns $date in a Sepa-valid format.
+- `getDate($date, $inputFormat)`: Returns $date in a SEPA-valid format.
 You can specify the input format by using [the table on this site](http://de1.php.net/manual/en/function.date.php).
 By default the german date format (DD.MM.YYYY) is used.
-- `getDateWithOffset($workdayOffset, $today, $inputFormat)`: Computes the next workday (including today) with respect to a workday offset.
-If today is a sunday, the next day is returned.
+- `getDateWithOffset($workdayOffset, $today, $inputFormat)`: Computes the next [TARGET2](http://en.wikipedia.org/wiki/TARGET2#TARGET2_holidays)
+ day (including today) with respect to an offset.
-- `getDateWithMinOffsetFromToday($target, $workdayMinOffset, $inputFormat, $today)`: Returns the target date, if it has at least the given offset of workdays form today.
+- `getDateWithMinOffsetFromToday($target, $workdayMinOffset, $inputFormat, $today)`: Returns the target date, if it has at least the given offset of TARGET2 days form today.
 Else the earliest date that respects the offset is returned.

 ###Patterns###